-The “Genomic Resources” research group led by Dr. Andone Estonba has been designated a “Consolidated Research Group” by the Department of Education, Universities and Research of the Basque Government (2010-2015), and is part of the Faculty of Science and Technology at the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV / EHU).
+The “Genomic Resources” research group led by Prof. Andone Estonba has been designated a “Consolidated Research Group” by the Department of Education, Universities and Research of the Basque Government (2010-2021), and is part of the Faculty of Science and Technology at the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV / EHU).
 Made up of a total of 12 people including three professors, two post-doctoral researchers and five PhD students and two research assistants, our research group has specialized in the analysis of genomic variability in animal species, including the human species, for over 15 years, acquiring a high level of both human and technological capacity.
 We have led more than 16 national and international research projects and contracts in the last five years.
 Currently, we are partners of the HOLOFOOD Project (2019-2022) a Horizon2020 Innovation Action of the European Union (No 817729).

 Our main objective is to contribute to the sustainable conservation and management of animal species, characterizing and delimiting their populations by means of genomic tools.